Disney World has fantastic transportation options, but now that the parks have reopened things are working a little bit differently.

 As we mentioned above, capacity on Disney buses has been greatly reduced.

-In the past, the buses could hold 70+ guests but now capacity has been reduced to a max of just over 20.
+In the past, the buses could hold 70+ guests but now capacity has been greatly reduced.

 And depending on how the groups boarding are made up, it could be even less because parties are sat in their own sections, and even if there are empty seats remaining on the bus, groups are not allowed to mix.